Time After Time (1979 film): Production

 According to Meyer from the commentary track for the DVD and Blu-ray release of the film, the author of the novel presented Meyer with 55 pages of his unpublished novel and asked Meyer to critique his work.
 Meyer liked the premise and immediately optioned the story so he could write a screenplay based on the material and develop the story his way.

-McDowell was attracted to the material because he was looking for something different from the sex and violence in Caligula, in which he played the title character.
+McDowell was attracted to the material due to wanting a role that was completely opposite of his performance in Caligula, in which he played the title character.

 While preparing to portray Wells, McDowell obtained a copy of a 78 rpm recording of Wells speaking.
 McDowell was "absolutely horrified" to hear that Wells spoke in a high-pitched, squeaky voice with a pronounced Southeast London accent, which McDowell felt would have resulted in unintentional humor if he tried to mimic it for the film.
-McDowell abandoned any attempt to recreate Wells's authentic speaking style and preferred a more "dignified" style.
+He instead used a deeper, more "dignified" accent for Wells.

 According to David Warner, the studio wanted Mick Jagger for the role of John Leslie Stevenson, but director Nicholas Meyer and producer Herb Jaffe fought for Warner to get the role.

 It was one of the last films scored by veteran composer Miklós Rózsa, who received the 1979 Saturn Award for Best Music.

 Time After Time was filmed throughout San Francisco, including Cow Hollow, North Beach, the Hyatt Regency hotel, Westin Bonaventure Hotel, California Academy of Sciences in Golden Gate Park, the Marina District, Ghirardelli Square, Fisherman's Wharf, the Richmond District, the Golden Gate Bridge, Grace Cathedral on Nob Hill, the Embarcadero Center, Chinatown, the Marina Green, the Palace of Fine Arts, Potrero Hill, John McLaren Park, and the Civic Center.